bacnet-stack/bacnet-stack/README.md

 If none of them is set, BACDL_BIP is the default.

-If BACDL_ALL is set, an runtime env variable `BACNET_DATALINK`  is required to specify the datalink, values are  ethernet, arcnet, bip, bip6, mstp.
+If BACDL_ALL is set, a runtime env variable `BACNET_DATALINK`  is required to specify the datalink, values are  ethernet, arcnet, bip, bip6, mstp.

 ##Compile command